2023 World Men's Handball Championship – European qualification: Format

-Qualification campaign was organized into two phases.
+The qualification campaign was organized into two phases.

-In the Phase 1, 16 teams not participating at the 2022 European Championship were split into four groups of four teams; the group winners and runners-up advanced to the second phase.
+In Phase 1, 16 teams not participating in the 2022 European Championship were split into four groups of four teams; the group winners and runners-up advanced to the second phase.

-The Phase 2 was divided into two parts.
+Phase 2 was divided into two parts.

-The Phase 2 part 1 comprised eight teams advanced from the first phase, joined by the best ranked team according EHF Men´s National Team Ranking List.
-Those nine teams faced the nine lowest-ranked teams from the 2022 European Championship which haven't qualified directly for the World Championship.
+Phase 2 part 1 comprised eight teams advancing from the first phase, joined by the best-ranked team according to the EHF Men´s National Team Ranking List.
+Those nine teams faced the nine lowest-ranked teams from the 2022 European Championship which had not qualified directly for the World Championship.
 The winners of nine ties (home and away matches) proceeded to the second part.

-The Phase 2 part 2 comprised nine winners from the first part which faced the nine highest-ranked teams from the 2022 European Championship which haven't qualified directly for the World Championship.
-The winners of nine ties (home and away matches) qualified for the 2023 World Men's Handball Championship.
+Phase 2 part 2 comprised the nine winners from the first part, who faced the nine highest-ranked teams from the 2022 European Championship which had not qualified directly for the World Championship.
+The winners of the nine ties (home and away matches) qualified for the 2023 World Men's Handball Championship.